 How did your course prepare you for the world of work?

 My course most certainly prepared me for the world of work, especially in my industry.
 One of our modules was called Work Experience – the name speaks for itself.
 It made me go out in search of one-hundred hours to be completed across four months, September to December.

 I applied for a year-long work experience placement at AFC Wimbledon as an Academy Sport Scientist.
-Anyway, five football seasons and a promotion later I’m still working at the club!
+Anyway, that led to five football seasons and a promotion at the club!
 University gave me the tools to become the Lead Academy Sport Scientist and Strength & Conditioning Coach at AFC Wimbledon.
 Going to London Met also opened the door to completing my MSc in Strength and Conditioning, a route I was keen to specialise in.
 So without attending London Met, neither my current job role or the progression into postgraduate study would have been possible.